 Dr. Garrett Stewart grew up in Washington County and was very actively showing livestock in 4H and FFA at both the state and national levels.
 Dr. Stewart has been with Washington Veterinary Clinic since 2011.
 He is no stranger to the club calf business and brings 15+ years of cow/calf production experience to the table.
 Garrett specializes in embryo transfer and reproductive management work and offers both InVitro and conventional flushing technologies.
 Garrett graduated from Kansas State University with a Bachelor in Animal Science in 2006.
 Before acceptance to Veterinary School he worked heavily in swine medicine for Elanco Animal Health, Smithfield Foods and Tyson Foods.
 He completed his DVM from Kansas State University College of Veterinary Medicine in 2011, preparing him for an extensive career in mixed animal medicine.
-Dr. Garrett and his wife, Stevie, were recently married and reside in Washington, KS with their 5 dogs, 2 cats, 2 goats, 3 horses and mini donkey.
-In their spare time they enjoy hunting, fishing, traveling, K-State football and cooking.
-Dr. Garrett looks forward to serving you and helping with both your small and large animal veterinary needs!
+Dr. Garrett and his wife, reside in Washington, KS with their 7 dogs, 6 goats, 3 horses and 3 mini donkeys.
+In his spare time, he enjoys hunting, fishing, traveling, K-State football and smoking meat.

 Sydney grew up in a small community in Polk, Nebraska where she spent her childhood on the farm.
 She participated in 4-H and FFA showing horses and chickens before attending Northeast Community College in Norfolk, Nebraska.
 While enrolled in college she showed Black and Tan Coonhounds and became a member of the Black and Tan Coonhound Association.
 Sydney graduated in 2017 with an Applied Associates Degree in Veterinary Technology and joined the Washington Veterinary Clinic team in 2018.
 In her free time Sydney enjoys horseback riding, roping, the outdoors and spending time with her two dogs Delta and Concho.